camunda/camunda-bpm-platform/engine-rest/engine-rest-openapi/README.md

 the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., 2013-01-23T14:42:45.000+0200." />
 ```
 That will improve the clients that are generated from the OpenAPI documentation.

+#### Examples

+So far the OpenAPI documentation does not provide any examples.